Daily Examen

 Guide to Practicing the Examen

-Inviting God’s Light
+Inviting God’s Illuminating Light

+The first step is prayer.
+We invite the illuminating light of God to reveal to us things we cannot see.
 The Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 (John 14:26)

 Rest in the knowledge and presence of God within you.
 Think of the gifts the spirit gives freely to us: love, joy, peace patience, kindness, goodness, faithfulness, gentleness and self-control.
 (Gal.5:22)